 It’s Me, It’s Me (俺俺) Synopsis

 After coming into possession of a stranger’s handphone, Hitoshi finds himself not the victim, but the perpetrator of the notorious Ore Ore scam.
-Amazingly, his prank succeeds, to the extent his victim starts regarding him as who he pretends to be.
-Soon, multiple versions of Hitoshi also begin appearing all over his town, with events ultimately turning murderous.
+Amazingly, his prank succeeds, to the extent that his victim starts regarding him as who he pretends to be.
+Soon, multiple versions of Hitoshi also appears all over his town, with events ultimately turning murderous.

 Japanese modern entertainment, literature included, has long been renowned for surreal productions.